DMN Section 11 Loan Origination Example Solutions

 This challenge is not a competition of tools.
 Today there are many tools that claim their support of the DMN standard.
 Submitters may use these or any other tool to demonstrate how to create loan origination decision models which they consider to be the best from business (!) decision modeling, execution, and further maintenance perspectives.
 Everybody may submit already published decision models or new implementations to firstname.lastname@example.org.

 To name the best solutions we plan to do the following:

 - Have an open discussion that compares different implementations at the LinkedIn DMN Discussion Group

 - Vote for the best 3 solutions of the Loan Origination decision model.

 - DMN with Trisotech and OpenRules – submitted by Jacob Feldman

 - Blueriq – submitted by Maarten Schadd

 P.S.
 We’ve been asked to postpone the vote for the best solution for at least one month to give people more time to submit more solutions.
-We will accept solutions until the end of August, and then will hold an online vote.
+We will accept solutions until the mid of September, and then will hold an online vote.
 Please submit more solutions and stay connected.